Content Fragments & GraphQL

 Rich text fields

-Multi-line text fields with rich text return multiple formats:
+Multi-line text fields with rich text can return multiple formats (available fields can vary by setup/version):

 {